microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

 Service management contacts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Office Online is a worldwide cloud service, and is thus monitored at all times.
-As part of the 'go live' process,
+As part of the launch process,
 Microsoft will provide you with information regarding how to escalate service quality issues with Office Online's
 on-call engineers.